nameless-and-blameless/TAG/reports/Presidential-Visit.md

 ## Security Measures

-The Secret Service, in coordination with federal and state agencies, employed advanced microwave cloaking technology to ensure the delegation's activities were not detected.
+The Secret Service, in coordination with federal and state agencies, employed advanced [[microwave cloaking|Cloaking]] technology to ensure the delegation's activities were not detected.
 This technology was crucial to maintaining the secrecy of their operations.

 ## Disclosure